Branching processes with interactions: the subcritical cooperative regime: Proofs

-where $\mathbf{P}_{(n,n)}$ denotes the law of $\{(U_t,\overline{U}_t), t\ge 0\}$ starting from $(n, n)$.
+where $\mathbf{P}_{(n,n)}$ denotes the law of $\{(U_t,\overline{U}_t), t\in \mathbb{R}_{+,0}\}$ starting from $(n, n)$.
 Hence, from Lemma \ref{lem:criteria} and the fact that $Z$ and $\overline{Z}$ are skip-down-free (or skip-free to the left), we deduce

-where $\overline{\gamma}_{n_0}:=\inf\{t>0: \overline{U}_t\le n_0\}$, $\overline{\tau}_{i}:=\inf\{t>0:\overline{Z}_t= i\}$ and $K$ is a positive constant that does not depend on $n$.
+where ${\gamma}_{n_0}:=\inf\{t>0: {U}_t\le n_0\}$, $\overline{\gamma}_{n_0}:=\inf\{t>0: \overline{U}_t\le n_0\}$, ${\tau}_{i}:=\inf\{t>0:{Z}_t= i\}$, $\overline{\tau}_{i}:=\inf\{t>0:\overline{Z}_t= i\}$ and $K$ is a positive constant that does not depend on $n$.

-On the other hand since the process $Z$ is positive recurrent, we apply Theorem 21.14 of \cite{LPW}, to conclude that there exist a unique stationary distribution for $Z$, here denoted by $\mu$.
+Then the process $Z$ is positive recurrent and we apply Theorem 21.14 of \cite{LPW} to conclude that there exist a unique stationary distribution for $Z$, here denoted by $\nu$.
 To finish the proof of the first statement, we use Markov's inequality and (\ref{eq:uniformbound1}) to deduce

-This allow us to compute the total variation distance between $\mathbf{P}_n(Z_t=\cdot)$ and $\mu(\cdot)$ by conditioning on the event $\{\tau_{n_0}>t_0\}$, where $t_0\in(0,t)$.
+This allow us to compute the total variation distance between $\mathbf{P}_n(Z_t=\cdot)$ and $\nu(\cdot)$ by conditioning on the event $\{\tau_{n_0}>t_0\}$, where $t_0\in(0,t)$.
 In other words

 Therefore using again Theorem 21.14 of \cite{LPW}, we observe for all $s\in[0,t_0]$ and thus we conclude that

 Since $t_0$ was taken arbitrary, we deduce \eqref{eq:stationaryuniform}.